eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/25-deploy-a-site-with-https-support-behind-a-cdn-with-cdk.md

 We want our website to be secure and served on `https` (and not on `http`) - let's fix that.

-Also, in the previous lesson, we wrote out the three steps for deploying our frontend:
+Also, in the previous lesson, we had to type out the three steps for deploying our frontend:

 * Creating a bucket
 * Creating a bucket deployment